wobo-gavin/repo0312/README.rst

     // served from cache
     $request->setState('new')->$request->send();

 /* Replaced /* Replaced /* Replaced Guzzle */ */ */ doesn't try to reinvent the wheel when it comes to caching or logging.
-Plenty of other frameworks, namely the `Zend Framework <http://framework.zend.com/>`_, have excellent solutions in place that you are probably already using in your applications.  /* Replaced /* Replaced /* Replaced Guzzle */ */ */ uses adapters for caching and logging.  /* Replaced /* Replaced /* Replaced Guzzle */ */ */ currently supports log adapters for the Zend Framework and cache adapters for `Doctrine 2.0 <http://www.doctrine-project.org/>`_ and the Zend Framework.
+Plenty of other frameworks, namely the `Zend Framework <http://framework.zend.com/>`_, have excellent solutions in place that you are probably already using in your applications.  /* Replaced /* Replaced /* Replaced Guzzle */ */ */ uses adapters for caching and logging.  /* Replaced /* Replaced /* Replaced Guzzle */ */ */ currently supports log adapters for the Zend Framework and Monolog, and cache adapters for `Doctrine 2.0 <http://www.doctrine-project.org/>`_ and the Zend Framework.